 Map of Austria-Hungary in 1914 showing the military districts and Švejk's journey.
 The entire plot of the novel took place on the territory of the Dual Monarchy.

 The Fateful Adventures of the Good Soldier Švejk is a novel which contains a wealth of geographical references - either directly through the plot, in dialogues or in the authors own observations.
-HAJ: was himself unusually well travelled and had a photographic memory of geographical (and other) details.
-It is evident that he put great emphasis on this: 8 of the 27 chapter headlines in Švejk contain place names.
+Jaroslav Hašek was himself unusually well travelled and had a photographic memory of geographical (and other) details.
+It is evident that he put great emphasis on this: 8 of the 27 chapter headlines in The Good Soldier Švejk contain place names.

-- The quotes in Czech are copied from the online version of sv: provided by Jaroslav Šerák and contain links to the relevant chapter.
+The quotes in Czech are copied from the on-line version of The Good Soldier Švejk: provided by Jaroslav Šerák and contain links to the relevant chapter.
 The toolbar has links for direct access to Wikipedia, Google maps, Google search, svejkmuseum.cz and the novel on-line.

-The names are coloured according to their role in the novel, illustrated by these examples: Sanok as a location where the plot takes place, Dubno mentioned in the narrative, Zagreb as part of a dialogue, and Pakoměřice as mentioned in an anecdote.
+The names are coloured according to their role in the novel, illustrated by these examples: Sanok a location where the plot takes place, Dubno mentioned in the narrative, Zagreb part of a dialogue, and Pakoměřice mentioned in an anecdote.

 |© 2009 - 2021 Jomar Hønsi||Last updated: 29.7.2021|